 Inputs, Required: S-NSSAI(s), UE ID (SUPI), NF ID, access type, update flag.

 Inputs, Conditional: Notification endpoint for EAC Notification for the S-NSSAI.
+In support of Session Continuity, an indication per S-NSSAI if session continuity is required for the list of registered S-NSSAI(s).

 The S-NSSAI(s) parameter is a list of one or more network slices for which the number of UEs registered with a network slice is to be updated and checked if the maximum number of UEs per network slice threshold has already been reached.